rabanilab/cont_kmer_analysis/README.md

 If you're using one of the precalculated organisms you can skip this section.

-First, Download all sequences from ensembl biomart
+First, download all sequences from ensembl biomart
 ```
 make download_fasta dtype=3utr ORGANISM=mmusculus_gene_ensembl FASTA_FILE=biomart_mmusculus_gene_ensembl_3utr_ensembl109.fasta
 ```